500th anniversary of the Renaissance in Loire Valley

 At the beginning of the 16th century, the Loire Valley was at the very heart of the Kingdom of France, and would be the first to benefit from architectural developments which had emerged in Italy.
 Symmetry, pattern harmony, open to the outside, influence from Antiquity: The Loire chateaux (as well as some civil and religious buildings), built or transformed pursuant to these new standards, are now invaluable witnesses of this time.

-Francis I, a King who was key to the Renaissance in Val de Loire
+Francis I, a King who was key to the Renaissance in Loire Valley

 Francis I, great king both literally and figuratively speaking, remains inseparable from the architectural heritage of the Loire chateaux and the Renaissance in Loire Valley.
 A lover of art, he resided for half of his 32-year reign along the banks of the royal river and pursued the work undertaken by Charles VIII and Louis XII in the royal Château d’Amboise.